felixivance/web3-app/README.md

-# Next.js + Tailwind CSS Example
+# Next.js + Tailwind App Built on Web3

-This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
-It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).
+The NFTs are loaded from third web
 ## Preview

 Preview the example live on [StackBlitz](http://stackblitz.com/):